This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-- Bands roll and stick together during exercise, which can interrupt movement flow
+- Bands can roll up and stick together during use, which interrupts exercises that require constant tension.

 Key Features